cjus/hydra-aws-docker-article/README2.md

 ### Updating services

-You can update a running service to a new docker container using:
+You might be wondering what happens when you need to update a running service.
+Swarm mode allows you to update a running service using the `service update` command:

 ```
 $ docker service update \